pennhanlee/tp/docs/UserGuide.md

 </div>

 The undo command will not execute if there are no commands available to undo.
 Once you close _bookmark_, the commands entered during your usage session cannot be undone using the `undo` command the next time you start _bookmark_ again.

 ### Redoing a command: `redo`

 Redoes the last command that you have undone.
 Can be used multiple times consecutively to redo up to ten undone commands.
-This command is meant to be used in conjunction with the [undo](#undoing-a-command--undo) command.
+This command is to be used in conjunction with the [undo](#undoing-a-command--undo) command.

 The redo command will not execute if there are no undone commands available to undo.
 Once you close _bookmark_, the commands that you have undone during your usage session cannot be redone using the `redo` command the next time you start _bookmark_ again.

 ### Clearing all books : `clear` [coming soon]